-The need to provide adequate public spaces within the most densely populated areas of Montgomery County is critical and challenging.
-Our region continues to grow and diversify towards these centers.
+Montgomery County has always been known for its natural beauty, great neighborhoods and public spaces.
+The need to continue to provide adequate public spaces within our most densely populated areas is as critical to this vision as it is challenging.
+Our region continues to be diverse and to grow within our neighborhood centers.
 Designing Public Spaces: Energized Public Spaces Design Guidelines is a companion to the Energized Public Spaces Functional Master Plan (EPS Plan).
 The scope of these guidelines addresses the network of public spaces within the adopted EPS Plan Study Area - refer to Figure 1.2.
-For the criteria used to select the study area, refer to Energized Public Spaces Functional Master Plan, March 2018.

-The role of public spaces must adapt to a community's evolving social, recreational and environmental needs.
-The terminology "public spaces" includes "urban parks" and "non-urban parks".
+The role of public spaces must support and adapt to a community's evolving social, recreational and environmental needs.
+The term "energized" means population density.
+The energized portion refers to the unique ability to attract people to a place and promote social interaction/gathering within the community - a common sense of belonging.
+The big shift on the role of parks, especially those located in areas with more people and jobs, is that parks and public spaces are no longer only amenities.
+They became a platform for a diversity of community experiences.
+The terminology "public spaces" includes "urban parks" and "nonurban parks".
 The terminology "urban parks" allows the M-NCPPC to apply for different public or private grants.

 In Chapter 2, the document provides areawide design guidelines that are applicable to all public spaces within the EPS Study Area.
-The network of public spaces within the EPS Study Area will be inviting, easily accessible, attractive, comfortable and safe, and provide a range of experiences.
+The network of public spaces within the EPS Study Area will be inviting, easily accessible, attractive, comfortable, safe, and provide a range of experiences.